Sergio Mendes, Grammy-winning Brazilian music legend, dies at 83

-RIO DE JANEIRO — (AP) — Sergio Mendes, the Grammy-winning Brazilian musician whose hit “Mas Que Nada” made him a global legend, has died after months battling the effects of long COVID.
+RIO DE JANEIRO — (AP) — Sergio Mendes, the celebrated Brazilian musician whose 1966 hit “Mas Que Nada” made him a global superstar and helped launched a long, Grammy-winning career, has died after months battling the effects of long COVID.
 He was 83.

 The death Thursday of the Brazilian pianist, songwriter and arranger was confirmed in a statement by his family.